 PERFORMANCE MEASURE ACTUAL PERFORMANCE Provide harbourmaster and harbour warden services for Port Taranaki and implement the Navigation Bylaw for Port Taranaki and Approaches.
 No significant breaches of the requirements of the New Zealand Port and Maritime Safety Code, including the Port Taranaki Harbour Safety Management System.
 To date, no breaches have been reported.
-The Harbourmaster is continuing to make positive changes, including reviewing the Code document.
+The Harboumaster is continuing to make positive changes.